MatthewFrench/Project-Fluffy-Pug/Fluffy Pug Command Line/Readme.txt

-Install libpng
+• Install libpng
-Install imagemagick
+• Install imagemagick
-run make
-run ./artificialIntelligenceBenchmark

-Might need to re-make the make files in the build folder by using CMake.

-I used brew to install libpng and imagemagick.
+I used brew to install libpng and imagemagick on Mac.

+Creating make files
+• Use the CMake application to create the make files

+Creating Xcode files
+• Use CMake application to create Xcode files

+Running through make
+• make
+• ./artificialIntelligenceBenchmark

+Every time a new source file is added, need to update CMakeList and update make and xcode files.